pfunks/TCTest/test_faq.md

 ## Is there an Etiquette Guide for Steemit?

 There are no official rules for participating on Steemit.com, but one of the users @thecryptofiend has created an <a href="https://steemit.com/steemit/@thecryptofiend/the-complete-steemit-etiquette-guide-revision-2-0">Etiquette Guide</a> for the community.
-While it is not required that anyone follow the suggestions in the guide, they are standards that many users in the community chose to follow.
+While it is not required to follow the suggestions in the guide, they are standards that many users in the community chose to follow.

 ## Am I required to verify my identity?